dhsouthbend/databases/sections/0-dbintro.md

 ### How do I use SQL?

-The database holds your data, but you need a client to see and interact with that data.
-There are a few options for SQLite GUI database managers.
-We will be using [SQLiteStudio](http://sqlitestudio.pl/).
+The database holds your data, but you need some way to interact with the database.
+We will be using a few Python libraries to do this.
 SQLite also has a [command-line utility](http://www.sqlite.org/cli.html), which we will not use today.

 [<<< Back](../README.md) - [Next >>>](1-builddb.md)